18. Ticketless travel in non-compulsory ticket areas

 Penalty fares system should be scrapped, and replaced with a £5 mandatory surcharge on all tickets bought on trains etc, where ticket office or TVMs are available.
 The conductor guard etc should receive a high percentage of the £5 as commission!!!

 Several penalty fare TOCs are already prosecuting people instead of a penalty fares anyway.

-But would that make any difference?
-Is there an actual byelaw that covers that situation?
-Producing a ticket on demand, yes, but actually bought more than a few seconds before the demand?the purchasing onboard trick is easily defeated by making sure the e-ticket has a purchase timestamp?
+the purchasing onboard trick is easily defeated by making sure the e-ticket has a purchase timestamp?

 I think that anyone caught trying do do such a thing would find themselves facing a RoR S. 5 prosecution, as I can think of only 1 reason for such an act....